WebFiori/docs/routing.md

 ```
 ### Closure Route

 A closure route is a route to a user defined code that will be executed when the resource is requested.
 In other terms, it is a function that will be called when a request is made.
 It is simply an Anonymous Function.
 Suppose that a developer would like to create a route to a function that will output `Hello Mr.{A_Name}` When it's called.
 The URL that will be requested will have the form `https://example.com/say-hello-to/{A_Name}`.
-As noticed,a generic path variable in the URL is added which will hold the name that the function will say hello to.
+As noticed,a generic path parameter in the URL is added which will hold the name that the function will say hello to.

-The value of the variable can be accessed using the method [`Router::getVarValue()`](https://webfiori.com/docs/webfiori/framework/router/Router#getVarValue).
-All what needed to be done is to pass variable name and the method will return its value.
+The value of the parameter can be accessed using the method [`Router::getParameterValue()`](https://webfiori.com/docs/webfiori/framework/router/Router#getParameterValue).
+All what needed to be done is to pass parameter name and the method will return its value.
 The following code sample shows how it's done.

 ``` php
 namespace app\ini\routes;